Law Society Council

 - 1 Young Lawyer Councillor

 - 8 Councillors not elected to a specific position

 View a list of current Councillors and their practice contact details.

 Office Bearers take active leadership roles in implementing the Law Council’s policies and significant programs.
 They also represent the Law Society to the profession, the community and in negotiations with other parties.
 The Office Bearers are the: President, Senior Vice-President, Junior Vice President, Treasurer, Immediate Past President.

 At a Council meeting in November the Council members elect Office Bearers for the positions of Senior and Junior Vice-President and Treasurer, each of whom hold office for a term of one year.
 The Senior Vice-President becomes the President at the end of the calendar year following their election.

 Becoming a Councillor

 Elections for Council are held in October each year.
 Councillors are generally elected for three years, with at least seven positions on the Council becoming vacant each year.

 Register of Delegations

 The power of the Council of The Law Society of New South Wales (Law Society Council) to delegate any of its functions under the Legal Profession Uniform Law Application Act 2014 (Application Act) or the Legal Profession Uniform Law (NSW) (Uniform Law) is found in the Application Act.
-The Memorandum and Articles of Association of the Law Society also provide for the Law Society Council to delegate to committees.
+The Constitution of the Law Society also provide for the Law Society Council to delegate to committees.
 Details of those delegations are set out in the Register of Delegations.